poguepotamus/deactivation_key/readme.md

 ## Testing

 In the data directory, you'll find another folder `test`.
 This dataset has smaller input files and a file containing the final answer for your testing.
+Instead of chunks of 8, you'll need to use chunks of 4.